Healthdirect Free Australian health advice you can count on.

 • Tests and scans: Medicare pays for a range of tests including x-rays and pathology tests.
 Read more here about paying for tests and scans.

-• Eye tests: Medicare pays for eye tests by optometrists.
+• Eye tests: Medicare pays for eye tests by optometrists if the optometrist chooses to bulk bill.
+Not all optometrists bulk bill.
 If you are under 65 years, you can claim an eye test once every three years.
 People over 65 years can claim once a year.

-• Mental health services: You can claim a Medicare rebate for up to 10 sessions (increased to 20 during the COVID-19 pandemic) each calendar year with a mental health professional.
-To do this, you need a mental healthcare plan and referral from your doctor.
+• Mental health services: You can claim a Medicare rebate for up to 10 sessions each calendar year with a mental health professional.
+To do this, you need a mental health treatment plan and referral from your doctor.

 • Other support: Medicare covers the costs for some long-term conditions, allied health services and prescription medicines.
 Services are covered based on your health needs, so speak with your GP if you have a chronic or complex health condition that means you have additional health costs.
-You may be eligible for a Team Care Arrangement to help with these costs.
+You may be eligible for a Team Care Arrangement or a GP Management Plan to help with these costs.

 Medicare does not generally pay a benefit for out-of-hospital services that are not on the MBS, such as physiotherapy and podiatry.